 - Smoked Scallops

-These are some of the foods that you can eat on the keto diet while making sure you stay in ketosis.
-They’re all easy to find foods and can help you make some really delicious keto meals!
+These are some of the foods that you can eat on keto while making sure you stay in ketosis.
+They’re all easy-to-find foods and can help you make some really delicious keto meals!